AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

      * If this option is not visible, your Analytics administrator did not enable this feature.

-     * If this option is enabled and dimmed, your Analytics administrator requires Experience Cloud authentication for anyone accessing Analysis Workspace project.
+     * If this option is enabled and dimmed, your Analytics administrator requires Experience Cloud authentication for anyone accessing Analysis Workspace projects.

 1. Next to the **[!UICONTROL Share with anyone (no login required)]** field, click the **Copy link** icon ![Copy link icon](assets/copy-link-icon.png) to copy the link to your system clipboard.